doudou/bio/README.md

-Tools to post-process NEXUS files (and some other related stuff)
+Tools to post-process sequence files (and some other related stuff)
 ================================

 Renaming of sequences within NEXUS files